sphilazar/dsi-notes/notes.md

 The expected profit of a model is the expected value of the money we will make *per user* by deploying it.

-We can calculate this by multipying the entries of the Cost-Benefit Matrix by the entries of the Confusion Matrix and summing all the values and dividing by the total number of users.
+We can calculate this by multiplying the entries of the Cost-Benefit Matrix by the entries of the Confusion Matrix and summing all the values and dividing by the total number of users.

 Take a look at the following example Confusion Matrix.